lruzicki/lsapka/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## SSL

+Get SSL certificate and update your local nginx: sudo certbot --nginx -d test.lesnaszkolka.org

+Then I assume you want to turn off virtual machine's nginx, kill all the process on 80 nad 443 port.
+Then use this in docker-compose.yml volume and open port 80 and 443.